e2e-driving-lab/e2e-autonomous-driving-report/README.md

 Although several implementation concepts are discussed in this paper, the concrete AI realization of these structures remains an open engineering problem for future research.

-In domains like Go or Shogi, trial‑and‑error search is safe.
+Game‑tree optimization necessarily proceeds through trial‑and‑error exploration, a process that is safe only in virtual game domains such as IGO and SHOGI.
-Real‑world autonomous systems, however, cannot tolerate even a single fatal mistake, and virtual reinforcement‑learning environments suffer from scenario explosion and limited realism.
+Real‑world autonomous systems, however, cannot tolerate even a single fatal mistake, and reinforcement‑learning in simulation suffers from scenario explosion and limited realism.
-By contrast, pharmaceuticals possess institutionalized empirical‑validation buffers—animal studies and multi‑phase clinical trials—that absorb catastrophic risk before deployment.
+By contrast, pharmaceuticals possess institutionalized empirical‑validation buffers—animal studies and clinical trials—that absorb catastrophic risk before real‑world deployment.

 ## Keywords
 Autonomous driving,